-Various studies infer that teeth are an important structure not only for chewing or the smile but also but also for a better functioning of our central nervous system (CNS) and explaining this correlation, between teeth and brain is the object of this article.
+Various studies infer that teeth are an important structure not only for chewing or the smile but also for better functioning of our central nervous system (CNS) and explaining this correlation, between teeth and brain is the object of this article.

-I do not want to bombard you with lots of medical terminology.
+I do not want to bombard you with lots of medical terminologies.

 Let’s put it this way, every time we open and close the mouth and the teeth are touching, a nonspecific activation of the cerebral cortex is happening.
-Cerebral cortex is responsible for our cognitive functions like memory, orientation, attention, interpretation, ability to take decisions, to solve problems and lots of other mental processes that allow us to carry our daily tasks.
+The cerebral cortex is responsible for our cognitive functions like memory, orientation, attention, interpretation, ability to make decisions, solve problems, and lots of other mental processes that allow us to carry our daily tasks.

-Now, what is happening if we start loosing our teeth?
-Teeth loss decreases cognitive function and increases the risk of dementia (vascular dementia, Alzheimer disease)!
-Dementia has a significant impact on individual’s disability and mortality, and it also diminishes quality of life for both patients and their caregivers.
+Now, what is happening if we start losing our teeth?
+Teeth loss decreases cognitive function and increases the risk of dementia (vascular dementia, Alzheimer's disease)!
+Dementia has a significant impact on an individual’s disability and mortality, and it also diminishes the quality of life for both patients and their caregivers.

 Evidence had shown that tooth loss is associated only with oral health but also with systematic health.
 Various studies done in Asia, Europe and America described the correlation between teeth loss and dementia.

-Factors that were considered: age, education, high blood pressure, alcohol intake, depression, single, smoking, diabetes, periodontitis.
+Factors that were considered: age, education, high blood pressure, alcohol intake, depression, single, smoking, diabetes, and periodontitis.

-Another research article done in China says that chronic process of periodontitis produces a chronic inflammation and neuropathology and the bacteria may reach the brain via branches of trigeminal nerve.
+Another research article done in China says that the chronic process of periodontitis produces chronic inflammation and neuropathology and the bacteria may reach the brain via branches of the trigeminal nerve.

 “Association between tooth loss and cognitive function among 3063 Chinese order people adults A community-based study “ , J.Luo, B.Wu,Q.Zhao,Q. Guo,H.Meng,L.Yu,L.Zheng,Z.Hong,D.Ding“